Tangbag123/The-coder/README.md

 # The-coder
-I have hacks and games
+I have calculators and i am working on making books